+Our executive officers, directors and current beneficial owners of 5% or more of our ordinary shares and their respective affiliates, in the aggregate, beneficially owned approximately 34.68% of our outstanding ordinary shares, based on the number of ordinary shares outstanding as of June 30, 2021.
 As a result, depending on the level of attendance at our general meetings of shareholders, these persons, acting together, would be able to significantly influence all matters requiring approval by our shareholders, including the election, re-election and removal of directors, any merger, scheme of arrangement, or sale of all or substantially all of our assets, or other significant corporate transactions, and amendments to our articles of association.
 In addition, these persons, acting together, may have the ability to control the management and affairs of our company.
 Accordingly, this concentration of ownership may harm the market price of our ADSs and ordinary shares by:

-- delaying, deferring, or preventing a change in control; - entrenching our management and/or the board of directors; - · impeding a merger, scheme of arrangement, takeover, or other business combination involving us; or - discouraging a potential acquirer from making a takeover offer or otherwise attempting to obtain control of us.
+- delaying, deferring, or preventing a change in control; - entrenching our management and/or the board of directors; - impeding a merger, scheme of arrangement, takeover, or other business combination involving us; or - discouraging a potential acquirer from making a takeover offer or otherwise attempting to obtain control of us.

 In addition, some of these persons or entities may have interests different than yours.
-For example, because many of these shareholders purchased their shares at prices substantially below the price at which ADSs and ordinary shares are being sold in the global offering and have held their shares for a longer period, they may be more interested in selling our company to an acquirer than other investors, or they may want us to pursue strategies that deviate from the interests of other shareholders.
+For example, because some of these shareholders may have purchased their shares at prices substantially below the price at which you purchased your shares and may have held their shares for a longer period, they may be more interested in selling our company to an acquirer than other investors, or they may want us to pursue strategies that deviate from the interests of other shareholders.